zeppe/linuxenv/README.md

 linuxenv
 ========

-linux environment configuration files, to be shared across machines
+linux environment configuration files, to be shared across machines.